Greater Bank Finance Academy

 The past two decades have seen exponential increases in both the quality and affordability of technology, and the availability of data.
 These have provided us opportunities to modify and restructure business school teaching and learning.
 At Newcastle Business School (NBS), we follow a learning by doing approach that allows students to use technology and real-world data and solve problems mimicking real-world scenarios.

 FactSet: The real-time data

-FactSet is a financial database which we subscribe at NBS.
+FactSet is a financial database which we subscribe to at NBS.
 FactSet provides access to financial data and analytics that investors, fund managers as well as researchers use across the world.
 The Greater Bank Finance Lab workstations are connected to FactSet.
-Further, students enrolled in Finance and Economics courses also get access to web version of FactSet.
+Further, students enrolled in Finance and Economics courses also get access to the web version of FactSet.
 This database is extensively used in workshops conducted in the Greater Bank Finance Lab.
 Assessment items in undergraduate and postgraduate finance courses (for example, Corporate Finance, Investment Analysis, Portfolio Management) are also developed based on the use of this database.
-This approach provides students opportunity to use real-time financial data to test/apply their classroom learning.
+This approach provides students the opportunity to use real-time financial data to test/apply their classroom learning.

 Rotman Interactive Trader: Integrating theory with practice

 Newcastle Business School subscribes to Rotman Interactive Trader (RIT).
 This is currently provisioned in the Greater Bank Finance Lab.
 This is a market-simulator that provides students with a hands-on approach to learning finance with real world cases to apply finance theory in a stochastic setting.
 This platform provides similar stock trading order management systems as those used by major financial institutions.
 Students control their order types, negotiate and book a trade with counterparty students, thus navigate real-life issues faced by investors and fund managers.